SAP/ai-sdk-java/README.md

 The AI SDK leverages the destination concept from the SAP Cloud SDK to manage the connection to AI Core.
 This opens up a wide range of possibilities to customize the connection, including adding custom headers.
+The following shows how to add custom headers to all requests sent to AI Core.

 ```java
 var service = new AiCoreService();